jonsnow14/SnowFlake_Basics/README.md

         2.Staging/Storing Data Files somewhere , common AWS S3 bucket, local computers, other data systems
         3.Perform the ingestion with SQL or Python

-  Example
+  Data Laoding
       Load Data from Snowflake Market place
       Load Data from Snowflake's web inteference
       Load Data from local using Snowflake's CLI
       Copy into SQL command to load data from files in cloud into snowlake

 Load data from snowflake market place